anonaddy/addy-android/README.md

 - Lock the app using Biometrics
 - App exclusive features
   - Watching aliases for new emails
-  - Get notified when a new update is available
   - Send emails from aliases by selecting an email address or clicking a mailto link
   - Get notified on failed deliveries
   - Update multiple aliases at once
+  - Get notified on expiring subscriptions
 - Enable error logging to *locally* store exceptions for easy troubleshooting
 - Export and import *encrypted* backups of the app configuration
 - Widgets!